wxWidgets/website/docs/faq/general/index.md

 (Unix-like systems and gcc under Windows), and bakefile (for other makefiles on Windows).

-Submit your port as patches via SourceForge; you might wish to separate it into one patch that touches common headers and source files, and another containing the port-specific code, to make it much easier for us to review and apply the patches.
+Submit your port as pull requests via GitHub; you might wish to separate it into one pull request that touches common headers and source files, and another containing the port-specific code, to make it much easier for us to review and apply the changes.

 Good luck!